LeoColomb/perfectmotherfuckingwebsite/README.md

 ## Seriously, some minimal fucking things are needed to make this shit perfect.

-7 fucking declarations.
+**6 fucking declarations and one attribute.**

-That's how much CSS it took to turn that [grotesque pile of shit](http://motherfuckingwebsite.com/) into this easy-to-read masterpiece.
+That's how much CSS an HTML it took to turn that [grotesque pile of shit](http://motherfuckingwebsite.com/) into this finally perfetc masterpiece.
 It's so fucking simple and it still has all the glory of the original perfect-ass website:

 * Shit's _finnaly_ lightweight and loads fast ;
 * _Finnaly_ fits on all your shitty screens ;
 * _Finnaly_ looks the same in all your shitty browsers ;
-* The motherfucker's still accessible to every asshole that visits your site ;
+* The motherfucker's _still_ accessible to every asshole that visits your site ;
-* Shit's still legible and gets your fucking point across.
+* Shit's _still_ legible and gets your fucking point across.

 ### And guess what, motherfucker: